skurhse/fisher/modules/binsrch/README.md

 # Binary Search on Common Attributes

-Also known as half-interval search or logarithmic search, *binary search* is an algorithm that finds the position of a target value within a sorted array.
+Also known as half-interval search or logarithmic search, *binary search* is an algorithm that finds the index of a target value within a sorted collection.

-Binary search leverages the sorted nature of candidate data by repeatedly bifurcating the search interval until the target is found or the interval becomes empty.
+Binary search leverages the ordinal nature of candidate data by repeatedly bifurcating the search interval until the target is found or the interval becomes empty.

 Although the basic idea is straightforward, the details can be tricky:
 - Variables used to represent indices can result in an arithmetic overflow against large arrays.